AxisAlexNT/SWDesign2021-Refactoring/README.md

 **Notes:**

-- `SingletoneServerStarter` was used instead of `@BeforeAll` because JUnit executes tests in parallel there is no ordering between `@Before`-like and `@After`-like calls in different tests.
+- `SingletonServerStarter` was used instead of `@BeforeAll` because JUnit executes tests in parallel there is no ordering between `@Before`-like and `@After`-like calls in different tests.
 Here this is an issue, because only one server could be running at the moment: two servers cannot share one HTTP port `8081`.
 - Junit 4 was used instead of Junit 5, because Property tests framework Quickcheck is dependent on Junit 4 and there is